Approval of petitions is usually guided by precedent.

 12.5 Two Bachelor's Degrees

 This program has been discontinued and was last mentioned in the 2010-11 Bulletin.
-The last cohort of eligible students entered MIT as freshmen during the 2007-08 academic year.
+The last cohort of eligible students entered MIT as first-year students during the 2007-08 academic year.

 Students who had successfully petitioned to pursue two SBs but left MIT without earning an undergraduate degree may, if readmitted and otherwise meet the eligibility requirements, apply for a double major.
 Students who had successfully petitioned to pursue two SBs but left MIT after completing one SB are ineligible to return to complete the second degree and cannot be readmitted to complete a second major.